Moviestar (Harpo song): Critical reception and legacy

 Upon release in Sweden, the single was reviewed by Expressen, who wrote that "Moviestar is a pretty song" that has several layers of depth to it, with "marvellous production" by Bengt Palmers.
 They note Harpo's vocal performance, which they claim is carried by the backing accompaniment and give praise to the bass guitarist especially.
 Aftonbladet wrote that "Moviestar certainly deserved the chart success it got across Europe" due to the catchy chorus, "funny and intriguing lyrics" and an excellent production.
 They praise the modulations found in the sound but compares the song to that of ABBA.
 In Svenska Dagbladet, the single is described as "an excellent addition to Sweden as a musical country", writing that it has potential to top the Billboard Hot 100 like Blue Swede's "Hooked on a Feeling" did the year before.
 They praise the production, noting that Palmers "adds a personal touch to all songs and records he work on."
 They end the review by stating that it most likely will reach number one in Sweden.

 In Record Mirror, Jan Iles called the song "fresh" and "commercial", writing that it is a "glam, G-plan, streamlined rock product".
 Harpo himself has held varying opinions about the song.
 In an interview with Sveriges Radio, he stated "I like the song, there is something organic with the sound, the melody and the title actually.
 It's the completeness which makes the song."
 In an interview for Sveriges Television however, he stated that the song was mostly a "money printer through royalties for my true hobby", horse breeding.
-He stated that the he thought it was "abstract but fun" that "Moviestar" was being played a long time after it was a hit.
+He stated that he thought it was "abstract but fun" that "Moviestar" was being played a long time after it was a hit.
 Ironically, however, Harpo has stated that he was not the biggest fan of Schlager music.